ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/Adding-a-Button-to-the-Perspective-Switcher.md

 ### Adding a new icon

-* Grab a nice png icon which is appropriately sized from somewhere like http://www.flaticon.com/
+* Grab a nice png icon which is appropriately sized (`24x24` pixels) from somewhere like http://www.flaticon.com/

 * Create a icons folder in the top-level of the plug-in